Is there anything better than a freshly bathed Golden?

 This is a great thing to have on hand!
 We use this on our dogs after they go on a walk or to the vets.
 It has fine enough teeth to catch the fleas and pull them off.

 We do not recommend using this unless your pup is blowing his/her coat.
 It is great for removing dead coat but it can also brake and damage good coat.

 This is what we use on our puppies coats.
 It doesn't do much for their adult coats but it is very gentle and is a great brush for teaching puppies.

-Goldens are prone to ear infections because they have drop ears with allot of fur around them.
+Goldens are prone to ear infections because they have drop ears with a lot of fur around them.
 So to prevent ear infections we like to keep the hair around the inside of their ear trimmed, and wash out our pups ears once a week with 1 part white vinegar to 1 part water or Eco Ear.

-If their ear seems very dirty we pore a little cleaner in the ear and massage the ear canal, then wipe it out with a paper towel and allow the pup to shake his/her head, wipe out again and repeat until their is no dirt when you wipe.
+If their ear seems very dirty we pour a little cleaner in the ear and massage the ear canal, then wipe it out with a paper towel and allow the pup to shake his/her head, wipe out again and repeat until their is no dirt when you wipe.